November 19, 2018

 Director, ACLU National Security Project

-Hina Shamsi (@HinaShamsi) is the Director of the ACLU’s National Security Project, which is dedicated to ensuring that U.S. national security policies and practices are consistent with the Constitution, civil liberties, and human rights.
+Hina Shamsi (@HinaShamsi) is the director of the ACLU National Security Project, which is dedicated to ensuring that U.S. national security policies and practices are consistent with the Constitution, civil liberties, and human rights.
 She has litigated cases upholding the freedoms of speech and association, and challenging targeted killing, torture, unlawful detention, and post-9/11 discrimination against racial and religious minorities.

 Her work includes a focus on the intersection of national security and counterterrorism policies with international human rights and humanitarian law.
-She previously worked as a Staff Attorney in the National Security Project and was the Acting Director of Human Rights First's Law & Security Program.
-She also served as Senior Advisor to the U.N.
+She previously worked as a staff attorney in the ACLU National Security Project and was the acting director of Human Rights First's Law & Security Program.
+She also served as senior advisor to the U.N.
 Special Rapporteur on Extrajudicial Executions.

 Hina appears regularly in the media and has been quoted as a national security expert by numerous outlets including The New York Times, The Washington Post, The Associated Press, and Reuters, and has appeared on MSNBC, Fox News, CNN, NPR, ABC News, and the BBC.
 She is the author and coauthor of publications on targeted killing, torture, and extraordinary rendition, and has monitored and reported on the military commissions at Guantánamo Bay.
 She is also a lecturer-in-law at Columbia Law School, where she teaches a course in international human rights.
 Hina is a graduate of Mount Holyoke College and Northwestern University School of Law.

 July 13, 2018